-Discovery Island is an island of tropical greenery and whimsical equatorial Africa architecture, executed in vibrant hues of teal, yellow, red, and blue.
-Connected to the other lands by bridges, the island is the hub from which guests can access the park's various theme areas.
-A village is arrayed in a crescent around the base of the Animal Kingdom's signature landmark, the Tree of Life.
-Towering 14 stories above the village, the Tree of Life is this park's version of Cinderella Castle or Spaceship Earth.
-Flanked by pools, meadows, and exotic gardens populated by a diversity of birds and animals, the Tree of Life houses the 3-D film, It's Tough to be a Bug! inspired by the Disney/Pixar film A Bug's Life.
+Discovery Island combines a profusion of tropical greenery with whimsical equatorial African architecture.
+Connected to the other lands by bridges, the island is the hub from which guests can access the park’s various themed areas.
+A village is arrayed in a crescent around the base of Animal Kingdom’s iconic landmark, The Tree of Life.
+Towering 14 stories above the village, it’s this park’s version of Cinderella Castle or Spaceship Earth.
+Flanked by pools, meadows, and exotic gardens populated by a diversity of birds and animals, The Tree of Life houses a theater attraction, It's Tough to be a Bug!, inspired by the Disney-Pixar film A Bug’s Life.

-As you enter Discovery Island via the bridge from The Oasis and the park entrance, you will see the Tree of Life directly ahead at the 12 o'clock position.
-The bridge to Asia is to the right of the tree at the 2 o'clock position, with the bridge to DinoLand U.S.A. at roughly 4 o'clock.
-The bridge connecting The Oasis to Discovery Island is at the 6 o'clock position; the bridge to Avatarland (opens 2017) is at 8 o'clock; and the bridge to Africa is at 11 o'clock.
-Discovery Island is the park's central shopping and services headquarters.
-It is here that you will find the First Aid and Baby-Care Centers.
-For the best selection of Disney trademark merchandise, try the Island Mercantile shop.
+As you enter Discovery Island over the bridge from The Oasis and the park entrance, you’ll see The Tree of Life directly ahead, at 12 o’clock.
+The bridge to Asia is to the right of the tree at 2 o’clock, with the bridge to DinoLand U.S.A. at roughly 4 o’clock.
+The bridge connecting The Oasis to Discovery Island is at 6 o’clock, the bridge to the future Avatar land is at 8 o’clock, and the bridge to Africa is at 11 o’clock.

 Also in Discovery Island...